aplteam/Tatin/docs/InstallingTheTatinServer.md

   For the time being neither the Pi nor Mac OS nor AIX are supported.
 These restrictions might be lifted at a later stage.

+* On Windows, Dyalog must use the .NET Framework rather than .NET.

+  This restriction might be lifted at a later stage.

 ## Configuration: the INI File

 First, you need to amend the file `server.ini`.